I live in Houston and have worked as a nurse. I have a lifelong passion for traveling, nature, and photography (preferably all together!).

 Texas is home to more to more species of birds than any other state in the country, and Buffalo Bayou is a natural habitat to many of them.
 A large array of native and migratory birds use the bayou system for shelter and food.
 They serve an integral part in the balance of nature.
 Some birds consume insects, while others eat small animals.
 Pollination and seed propagation are also aided by the birds that depend on plant consumption for survival.
 In return, birds and their eggs are food for larger animals.
 Their existence is part of a delicate cycle in nature that keeps an ecological population control among many different species.”

-To the back of the baseball complex in Freedom Park is a wide concrete paved trail extending for many miles.
+To the back of the baseball complex in the park is a concrete paved trail that extends for many miles.
 It interconnects with other parks within the Willow Fork Drainage District.
 Thus far, there are about 30 miles of trails along thousands of acres.
 Most of them are alongside drainage channels and easements, according to the WFDD website.

-There are only a few picnic tables at this site, but there are plenty of ones in the nearby George Bush Park.
+There are only a few picnic tables at this site, but many exist nearby in George Bush Park.
 One family sat at one of them on the day of our visit.
 Most people we saw that day were using the trail to exercise and have fun.
 When baseball is in season, this park is undoubtedly a beehive of activity.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.